OpenMoonRay/openmoonray-docs/docs/scene-classes/display-filters/RgbToFloatDisplayFilter.md

           | luminance = 7

-        <p class="jekyll-theme-minimal scene-class-attr-comment">specify the method to convert RGB Color to float</p>
+        <p class="scene-class-attr-comment">specify the method to convert RGB Color to float</p>

     </p>